Explosion-protected cameras, explosionproof cameras and flameproof cameras. What’s the difference?

 Environments where there’s a genuine risk of explosion are probably more common than you might think.
 From the oil and gas sector to farming and food production; from industrial chemicals to timber, hazardous environments where the risk of flammable liquids, gases and dust being ignited require constant surveillance and monitoring.

-An explosion is such environments can occur when a source of ignition meets the flammable substance, and a spark from any electronic device could potentially be the ignition for a catastrophic explosion.
-Therefore explosion-protected cameras are enclosed in heavy-duty casings, typically made of stainless steel or aluminium, which are certified to protect against any spark being emitted from the camera.
+An explosion in such environments can occur when a source of ignition meets the flammable substance, and a spark from any electronic device could potentially be the ignition for a catastrophic explosion.
+Therefore explosion-protected cameras are enclosed in heavy-duty casings, typically made of stainless steel or aluminum, which are certified to protect against any spark being emitted from the camera.

 This can be where another misunderstanding of safety terminology comes.
 The term ‘intrinsic safety’ is often used when talking about explosion-protected devices.
 The full term – ‘Ex i Intrinsic Safety’ – refers to a specific explosion protection approach in which the electrical energy within the equipment is restricted to a level below that which might cause a spark or to limit the heat in the device.
 Typically, however, surveillance cameras are too complex and require too much power to use such an approach.
 In these cases, ‘Ex d’ is the approach to explosion-protection, where the device enclosure provides the protection.

-Though we think it’s unlikely that the surveillance industry will start using our explosion-protected terminology as a global standard.
-Indeed, geographic location does impact the terminology used – the National Electrical Code defines explosionproof as the term used in North America, whereas flameproof is the term used in the IECEx system (and thus the ATEX Directive in the European Union).
-However, what we can all agree on is that greater understanding of the benefits of explosion-protected device can only be a positive thing.
+We do think it’s unlikely that the surveillance industry will start using our explosion-protected terminology as a global standard as geographic location does impact the terminology used.
+The National Electrical Code defines explosionproof as the term used in North America, whereas flameproof is the term used in the IECEx system (and thus the ATEX Directive in the European Union).
+However, what we can all agree on is that greater understanding of the benefits of explosion-protected devices can only be a positive thing.